Sweden Election: Ruling Party Scrapes A Win As Far-Right Gains Support

 A preliminary count in Sweden's general election on Sunday shows a populist, anti-immigrant party making gains in parliament at the expense of the nation's governing center-left coalition.

-If results hold, the Sweden Democrats, a nationalist party with Neo-Nazi roots, will become the third-largest party in parliament, handing the governing Social Democrats a stinging setback.
+If results hold, the Sweden Democrats, a nationalist party with neo-Nazi roots, will become the third-largest party in parliament, handing the governing Social Democrats a stinging setback.

 With 84.4 percent of votes counted, the Sweden Democrats had 17.6 percent of the vote compared to 28.4 for the Social Democrats, according to the Sweden public broadcaster SVT.
 After an initial exit poll from SVT showed the Sweden Democrats with the second-largest amount of votes, the center-right Moderate party surpassed the nationalist group, with 19.8 percent of voter support.